Michael Noonan (Fine Gael politician): Early years: 1974–1982

 Having been involved in the local Fine Gael organisation in Limerick since the late 1960s, Noonan first held political office in 1974, when he was elected as a member of Limerick County Council.
 Having built up a local profile he contested the 1981 general election for the party and secured a seat in Limerick East.
 Upon taking his Dáil seat, Noonan became a full-time politician, giving up his teaching post and resigning his seat on Limerick County Council.
-Though Fine Gael formed a coalition government with the Labour Party, Noonan, as a first time TD, remained on the backbenches.
+Fine Gael formed a coalition government with the Labour Party.
+Noonan, a first-time TD, remained on the backbenches.

 Cabinet minister: 1982–1987

-Fine Gael lost power following the first general election in early 1982, however, Noonan subsequently joined the party's new front bench as Spokesperson for Education.
-A second general election in late 1982 following the collapse of the Fianna Fáil government, saw another Fine Gael-Labour Party coalition come to power.
-Just eighteen months after entering the Dáil, Noonan was appointed to the highly sensitive position of Minister for Justice.
+Fine Gael lost office following the February 1982 general election; Noonan subsequently joined the party's front bench as Spokesperson for Education.
+The November 1982 general election, following the collapse of the Fianna Fáil government, saw another Fine Gael–Labour Party coalition take office.
+Just eighteen months after entering the Dáil, Noonan was appointed as Minister for Justice.
 After a few weeks in office, he revealed the illegal phone-tapping of journalists' phones, carried out by the previous Fianna Fáil administration that preceded it in power.
 That government had authorised illegal phone tapping of the journalists Geraldine Kennedy, Bruce Arnold and Vincent Browne.
 Seán Doherty signed warrants for the taps while serving as Minister for Justice.
 Noonan introduced a new Criminal Justice Bill while also bringing in reforms in the Garda Síochána, the courts and the prison service and the facing down of a difficult prison officers' dispute.
-He also dealt with the wording of the controversial abortion referendum in 1983.
+He also dealt with the wording of the abortion referendum in 1983.
 Noonan, however, also presided over the justice ministry when inmates in an overcrowded and understaffed Spike Island prison set fire to the building.

 A cabinet reshuffle in 1986, saw Noonan demoted to the position of Minister for Industry and Commerce.
 Following the withdrawal of the Labour Party from government in 1987, Noonan also briefly took office as Minister for Energy.